 - Used as a running joke in Dodgeball: A True Underdog Story, where Patches O'Houlihan assumes that Kate is a lesbian because she's good at sports.
 Turns out that he's half right.

 - The assumption is made in Bend It Like Beckham by Jules' mother.
-The character was originally intended to be gay, but this was subject to Executive Meddling, specifically to avoid seeming to endorse the stereotype that all girls who like sports are gay.
+The character was originally intended to be gay, but this was subject to Executive Meddling, specifically to avoid seeming to endorse the stereotype that all girls who like sports are gay, though Jules and Jess have so much Les Yay between them that it seems like the change was only made after half the shooting had been concluded.

 - THE trendsetter: Personal Best.